ufs-community/uwtools/docs/Contributors_Guide/directory_tree.rst

 **************
 Directory Tree
 **************

 Goals
 =====
 * No conflicts between different packages in their external packages
 * No circular dependencies
-* If a user/dev introduces a new dependency.
-Needs to add an entry in environment.yaml and setup.cfg (to be added to contributor's guide).
+* If a user/dev introduces a new dependency they need to add an entry in environment.yaml and setup.cfg

 Action Items
 ============
 Need GitHub Actions that test the setup.cfg and environment.yml to ensure that our code runs within